Life Insurance and Critical Illness Cover

 Although neither Life or Critical Illness Cover is compulsory, if you have a mortgage and / or a young family it is certainly worth considering.

-A Life and Critical Illness Insurance policy can be used to cover such eventualities, whether it’s to pay for a funeral, repay debts, adapt a home to meet a new disability, or financially support the deceased’s family until they can stand on their own two feet.
+A Life and Critical Illness Insurance policy can be used to cover eventualities such as a funeral, repay debts, adapt a home to meet a new disability, or financially support the deceased’s family until they can stand on their own two feet.

 There are a vast range of Life Insurance options to consider.
 Choosing the right type of cover will enable you to secure comprehensive protection at the most cost effective premium.